skyshock21/Misc/README.md

 # Output Random IP address

-RandIP.py allows you to output a random IP address in either IPv4 or IPv6 format.
+The script rand_ip.py allows you to output a random IP address in either IPv4 or IPv6 format.
 It can serve as a library to be imported as well.

 ## Run Application